Price/Earnings Ratio (P/E Ratio)

 The P/E ratio is only useful in comparing companies with net income; a company without net income has no earnings and therefore no P/E ratio.
 Such companies can be compared by using other formulas, such as price per sales or enterprise value, because these formulas have a value regardless of the financial condition of the company.

 The P/E ratio varies considerably among different companies, even if they have the same net income.
 A higher P/E ratio usually reflects a higher expectation of future company growth.
-Therefore, almost all large, mature, stable companies will have relatively low P/E ratios, because there is little possibility for rapid growth, since diseconomies of scale grow with size, which hinders growth — the bigger a company already is, the harder it is for it to grow even more.
+Therefore, most large, mature, stable companies have lower P/E ratios, because there is little possibility for rapid growth since diseconomies of scale grow with size, which hinders growth — the bigger a company already is, the harder it is for it to grow even more.
 Hence, only relatively small companies have a high potential for growth, and it is these companies that are more likely to have high P/E's, at least for those which investors expect to grow rapidly in the near future.
 Some companies have such high P/E's that their market value can exceed companies that are actually much larger.
-In 2007, for instance, Google (GOOG) had a larger market value than Wal-Mart (WMT), one of the largest companies in the world.
+In 2007, for instance, Google (GOOG) had a larger market value than Wal-Mart (WMT), 1 of the largest companies in the world.
 At the beginning of 2021, the market value of Tesla exceeded the market value of all car manufacturers, including Toyota, combined!

 Another reason why the P/E ratio may be high is because earnings have dipped from recent times, and the stock price doesn't yet reflect the lower earnings, or because investors believe the earnings dip is temporary and that the company still has a large potential for growth.